esterkimx/episode/README.md

 # Episode (ep)
-Remembers what video in the directory you watched last time.
+Remembers what file in the directory you viewed last time.
-Enumerates all videos in the directory and allows to reference them only by a number.
+Enumerates all files in the directory and allows to reference them only by a number.

 ## Usage